On this page:

 Any student in the Physics BS program may petition to enter the 5 Year Physics B.S.+M.S. program during the semester upon completing 60 semester hours of the model curriculum with a 3.2 average, including PHY 2400, 2410, 2420; and obtaining a 3.3 average in required physics and math courses taken to date.
 This petition would normally occur during the second semester of the Junior year or earlier and must occur before the Senior year.
 The petition must be approved by the Physics Department Graduate Studies Committee and the Physics Department Chair and be forwarded to the Graduate School for final approval and admission to the degree program.
 The Graduate Studies Committee and/or the Chair may consult a petitioner’s former instructors regarding suitability if they choose.
 The admission to the program will normally be at the beginning of subsequent semester after approval (i.e. fall semester of the Senior year).
 An intending student must then seek advising each term to make sure they are following the necessary curriculum to eventually complete the program.

-View Bachelor of Science/Master of Science in Physics program information, degree requirements, and graduation planning strategy in the University Catalog.
+View Bachelor of Science/Master of Science in Physics program information, degree requirements, and graduation planning strategy in the Academic Catalog.

 A 3.0 overall GPA and a 3.0 GPA in required physics courses is required to remain in the program.
 Normal graduate school probation rules apply.